mwangaben/auth/README.md

     PrivateKey []byte
     PublicKey  []byte

     // Lifetime of access tokens.
-Defaults to 24h.
+Defaults to 15 minutes.
+    //
+    // Should be short — minutes to hours.
+If an access token leaks, the
+    // attacker can only use it until this expires.
+The refresh token exists
+    // precisely so that a short access token doesn't force frequent logins.
     TokenExpiry time.Duration

     // Lifetime of refresh tokens.
 Defaults to 7 days.
+    //
+    // Should be long — days to weeks.
+This is the effective session length:
+    // after this, the user must log in again.
     RefreshExpiry time.Duration

     // Standard JWT claims.